Monthly Archives: June 2026

 Midweek

 The following week was initially a happy blur.
 A hot and sunny Bank Holiday Monday of nothing but basking, then the kids half term which is always disrupted when it comes to work.
 So football again to the fore, an ocean of videos, photos and conversations with friends in the Arsenal family.
+The signs of Arsenalism everywhere.
 Everyone wanted to know about the parade and make plans for where they’ll be.
 The suggestion was that a million people will attend.
 Barriers appear along a vast route through Islington that makes it seem possible that is an underestimate.

 Towards the end of it the Champions League and Budapest started to rear its head.
 People travelling began their journeys, then arrived.
 Previous issues came back to mind.
 I was happy with the decision not to travel but also a bit glum not to have been there.